martenka/night-app/README.md

 ### General
+All together this project took 11-13h of work.
 Reading different documentations took a big part of the development time.
-I chose time time between sunset and sunrise for the night period, as it was said so in the homework document.
+I chose time between sunset and sunrise for the night period, as it was said so in the homework document.
 At first I chose "nautical twilight" for the calculations,
 as it seemed that was the time when it actually got too dark to operate outside well.

 ### Problems